 Widening of the urethra (urethral dilatation) treats urethral stricture by inserting increasingly wider tubes into the urethra to widen the stricture.

 Another treatment for urethral stricture involves inserting an artificial tube, called a stent, into the urethra to the area of the stricture.
 The stent then keeps the urethra open and allows urine to flow normally.

 A special catheter is inserted into the urethra until it reaches the stricture.
 A special knife or laser is then used to make a cut (incision) that opens the stricture.

 For men with urinary retention caused by prostate gland enlargement, prostate surgery may cure the urinary retention.
 Transurethral resection of the prostate is when a small amount of the prostate is removed, in an operation carried out via the urethra.

 Cystocele or rectocele repair

-Women may need surgery to lift a fallen bladder or rectum into its normal position.
-See also the separate leaflet called Genitourinary Prolapse.
+Women may need surgery to lift a fallen bladder, uterus or rectum into its normal position.
+See also the separate leaflet called Pelvic Organ Prolapse.

 Removal of tumours from the bladder or urethra may reduce urethral obstruction and urinary retention.

 The complications of urinary retention and its treatments may include: